arialdomartini/arialdomartini.github.io/_posts/2024-03-01-emacs-surround.md

         (insert "<<<")))))
 ```

-This works, but honestly with a stilll fragile approach: it risks to
+This works, but honestly it is a fragile approach: it risks to
 fail again if only the order of few commands is changed.
-We could instead reconsider the approach of deleting the whole
+A last option is to reconsider deleting the whole region and replacing
-region and replacing it with a surrounded content:
+it with a surrounded content:

 ```emacs-lisp
 (defun surround-region-with-hard-coded-strings ()